-BY CLICKING ENTER, YOU VERIFY THAT YOU ARE OF LEGAL DRINKING AGE IN YOUR COUNTRY.or Exit
+BY CLICKING ENTER, YOU VERIFY THAT YOU ARE OF LEGAL DRINKING AGE IN YOUR COUNTRY.

 The stories are many, handed down from generation to generation, each version is slightly different, but they all start with Wardy -- Wardy (Rose) Mousallem.

 In some versions she’s our great-great-grandmother, which would place her in the late 18th or early 19th century.
 In others she’s even older.
 What they all have in common is how remarkable she must have been.